microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 setting is to provide a way for the tab/titlebar to "seamlessly" connect to the terminal content.
 However, two panes side-by-side could have different background colors, which might have an unexpected appearance.
-Since the user must have opted in to theis behavior, they'll need to decide personally if that's something that bothers them aesthetically.
+Since the user must have opted in to this behavior, they'll need to decide personally if that's something that bothers them aesthetically.
 It's entirely possible that a user doesn't use panes, and this wouldn't even be a problem for them.